Wind-River/ci-scripts/README.md

 ### Developer Builds

 An ideal Continuous Integration workflow supports the testing of patches before they are committed to the "trunk" branches.
+Also known as pre-merge testing or pull request testing.
 The standard git workflow is to use topic branches and have the CI system run tests against the topic branch.

 Yocto projects contain a hierarchy of git repositories and there isn't a standardized way to create a project area.
 The wr-lx-setup [1]